The Grim Adventures of Billy & Mandy: Production history

-The series had its genesis in 1995, when Maxwell Atoms, while he was a junior at the University of the Arts in Philadelphia, made a two-minute short film for his thesis project.
-Titled Billy and Mandy in: The Trepanation of the Skull and You, it centers around Billy and Mandy (prototype versions) discussing trepanning with each other.
-In the end, Mandy drills Billy's head, causing him to pass out after too much blood loss even though he says he feels great.
-The short had never been shown publicly until April 30, 2016, during the first annual TromAnimation Film Festival.
+The genesis of Billy and Mandy occurred in 1995, when Maxwell Atoms, then a junior at the University of the Arts in Philadelphia, made a two-minute short film for his thesis project.
+Titled Billy and Mandy in: The Trepanation of the Skull and You, the film focuses on Mandy explaining trepanning to Billy in an advertising manner before he agrees to do it and is subsequently rendered unconscious.
+It was not shown publicly until 2016 at the first TromAnimation Film Festival.
 After the screening, Atoms uploaded the film to his YouTube channel, albeit in a deteriorating state after years of storage.

 While working on the first season of Cow and Chicken, Atoms was approached by Hanna-Barbera executives for ideas for new short films.
 Among the ideas he presented to Hanna-Barbera was "Milkman", centering on an anthropomorphic, superhero milk carton who saves the missing children depicted on his back.
 Though the idea was rejected, executives were interested in Billy and Mandy, two characters that were to be featured in the project.
 Atoms was prompted to devise a series centering on the two children.
 Feeling that the characters Billy and Mandy would not be enough to carry a show, he began devising a third character to round out the main cast.
-He was always fascinated by the idea of a little girl befriending the Devil or the grim reaper, but eventually settled on the latter, as Cartoon Network did not approve of depictions of the devil after Cow and Chicken.
-Atoms pitched the Billy & Mandy concept to Cartoon Network and Nickelodeon, to which Cartoon Network approved the production of a short film 6 months later (which would become the short/pilot Meet the Reaper).
+He was always fascinated by the idea of a little girl befriending the Devil or the Grim Reaper, but eventually settled on the latter, as Cartoon Network did not approve of depictions of the devil after Cow and Chicken.
+Atoms pitched the Billy & Mandy concept to Cartoon Network and Nickelodeon, to which Cartoon Network approved the production of a short film 6 months later (which would become the short/pilot "Meet the Reaper").

 The show was put into full production after the result of a viewer poll event by way of telephone and the Internet called Cartoon Network's Big Pick which was held from June 16 to August 25, 2000.
 The three final choices were The Grim Adventures of Billy & Mandy, Whatever Happened to...
 Robot Jones?, and Longhair and Doubledome.
 Out of the three, Billy & Mandy attained the most votes with 57%; Robot Jones came in second place at 23% while Longhair and Doubledome received 20% of the vote.